Paper Software

 Yes.
 We offer 3-month pilot deployments to organizations.
 Email sales@papersoftware.com to learn more.
 The Contract Tools evaluation agreement is available here, and the Turner evaluation agreement is available here.

-Do Turner and Contract Tools have Export Control Classification Numbers (ECCNs)?
+Do Contract Tools and Turner have Export Control Classification Numbers (ECCNs)?

-Turner and Contract Tools are self-classified under ECCN 5D992.
+Contract Tools and Turner are self-classified under ECCN 5D992.

 Do you offer volume discounts?